VentoTran/Udacity_Project_01_NEO/README.md

 In this project, you'll use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.

+## Walkthrough

+Hi, Vento here.
+This is my solution for the Project 01.
+This is a summary of the way I resolve each task.
+You can also find my little note in each file that contains tasks.

+Also, as we are in the topic of NEOs (and now is 22 Sep 2024): Welcome "2024 PT5", our temporary mini-moon ~!

+### Task 1
+### Task 2
+### Task 3
+### Task 4

 ## Overview

 At a high-level, you'll create Python code that implements a command-line tool to inspect and query a dataset of NEOs and their close approaches to Earth.